 Located in the heart of Kuala Lumpur, Raffles College collaborate with reputable University in the UK for its degree programmes.
 It is popular for design and fashion-related courses.
 All of its internationally accredited courses are recognized by the industry and the Ministry of Higher Education, Malaysia.

 Located in cosmopolitan Kuala Lumpur and welcoming students from over 90 countries, with all programmes accredited and taught in English, Sunway University is a world-class institution rated five-star by the Malaysian Qualifications Agency and awarded an international QS five stars for teaching, employability, and facilities.

 Monash University Malaysia gives students the opportunity to obtain a prestigious Australian degree, from the campus in Sunway City, Malaysia.
 Tuition fees and living expenses are significantly lower than in Australia, but students will be recognised internationally as a member of the Monash Alumni.

-Monash University is ranked in the top 60 universities in the world according to the QS World University Rankings 2020 and is also number 35 on the Times Higher Education list of the World’s Most International Universities 2019.
+Monash University is ranked in the top 60 universities in the world according to the QS World University Rankings 2022.

 4. Taylor’s University

 Taylor’s University is an educational provider based in Malaysia.
 The University offers a range of study options covering subject areas such as Accounting, Finance, Arts, Computer Science, Business, Hospitality and Tourism, and much more.
-It enjoys 49 years in the education industry and has a global network of more than 3,000 career partners.
-74% of Taylor’s students interned with top employers globally in recent years.
+It enjoys 52 years in the education industry and has a global network of more than 3,000 career partners.
+3,000 of Taylor’s students interns with top employers every year.

 5. Saito College